 I am an Associate Professor of Communication Studies at Vanderbilt University.
 My research explores rhetoric and intellectual culture in American history, particularly in the Gilded Age and Progressive Era.

-I’ve written a lot about William James, the great American philosopher and, as I explore, a brilliant lecturer and public speaker.
-My book, William James and the Art of Popular Statement, published in 2013 by Michigan State University Press, explores James’s career as a lecturer and public speaker.
+Before that book I wrote a book about William James, the great American philosopher and a brilliant communicator.
+Titled William James and the Art of Popular Statement, the book explores James’s career as a lecturer and public speaker.

-You can read the introduction to the book if you want.
+Here you can read the introduction of the William James book if you want.

 In the rest of the book I explore, among other things, James’s 1878 lectures in Baltimore and Boston, Talks to Teachers on Psychology, The Varieties of Religious Experience, and Pragmatism.
 I also explore James’s advocacy of psychical research, which remains an understudied aspect of his career.

-I have recently edited a book with my friend Angela Ray of Northwestern University about marginalized intellectual communities in the nineteenth century.
+I have also edited a book with my friend Angela Ray of Northwestern University about marginalized intellectual communities in the nineteenth century.
 The title of the book is Thinking Together: Lecturing and Learning in the Long Nineteenth Century.
-It is slated to be published in May 2018 by Penn State University Press.
-It’s a great book and you should buy a copy when it’s out.
+It’s a great book and you should buy it, especially considering that the paperback version is not prohibitively expensive.

 You can contact me if you really want: email@example.com.